Salem Witch Museum

 🏛️ museum

-Salem, Massachusetts · Est. 1972
+Salem, Massachusetts ยท Est. 1972

 👻

-The Ghost Story
+The Full Story

 The museum was founded in 1972 to preserve and present the history of the Salem witch trials, during which 24 people lost their lives in just a few months of hysteria.
 Nineteen were hanged on Gallows Hill, one was pressed to death under heavy stones, and four died in prison awaiting execution.
 The victims included farmers, grandmothers, a minister, and even a four-year-old child accused of witchcraft.
-It wasn't until 1957—265 years later—that Massachusetts finally issued a formal apology for the trials.
+It wasn't until 1957 -- 265 years later -- that Massachusetts finally issued a formal apology for the trials.

 Salem's reputation as America's most haunted city owes much to the trials.
 The ghost of Bridget Bishop, the first person executed on June 10, 1692, is frequently reported around the city, particularly near the Hawthorne Hotel.
-Giles Corey, pressed to death over two days while refusing to enter a plea, reportedly cursed the town with his final words—a curse some believe has haunted Salem's sheriffs ever since.
+Giles Corey, pressed to death over two days while refusing to enter a plea, reportedly cursed the town with his final words -- a curse some believe has haunted Salem's sheriffs ever since.

 While the nearby Witch House (the home of Judge Jonathan Corwin, who sent many to their deaths) is considered Salem's most actively haunted building, the Salem Witch Museum serves as the spiritual center of the city's dark heritage.
-Here, the line between education and encounter often blurs, as visitors learning about the 24 who died sometimes report experiences that suggest the dead are still attempting to tell their stories.
+Here, the line between education and encounter often blurs, as visitors learning about the 24 who died sometimes report experiences that suggest the dead are still trying to tell their stories.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.